Terrace of the Parador de Carmona

 Lerma

 Do you fancy staying at a Ducal Palace where Napoleon once slept?
 You can at the Parador de Lerma in Burgos, which stands at the top of the town.
-It is in Lerma's Plaza Mayor square, which is one of the largest in Spain, covering almost 7,000 square meters.
+It is in Lerma's Plaza Mayor square, which is one of the largest in Spain, covering almost 7,000 square metres.
 You can visit its cloister and its interior patio, and eat traditional roast meats in the palatial atmosphere of its restaurant.The Parador is a magnificent starting point for exploring Lerma, which has a major collection of convents and monasteries, as it was used as a retreat by kings and nobles.
-Other interesting places to visit include Covarrubias and the Monastery of Santo Domingo de Silos, which are just a few kilometers away.
+Other interesting places to visit include Covarrubias and the Monastery of Santo Domingo de Silos, which are just a few kilometres away.

 • Swimming pool of the Parador de Mojácar